Responsive HTML image with the srcset attribute

 Sizes

-The sizes attributes permits to define the wanted image size.
+The sizes attributes permits to define the wanted image size based on screen resolution (not based on container size)

 If an element has a sizes attribute present, all image must have the width descriptor specified.